calebpowell/calebpowell.github.io/_posts/2015-07-10-java-generics-1.md

 doSomething(new String[]{"a", "b"});
 ```

-And therein lies a problem.
 The fact that arrays are covariant means that the compiler cannot guarantee type safety when you _put_ an element into an array.
 For example, the following code will compile but result in an ArrayStoreException at runtime:

 ```java
 Object[] objs = new String[]{"a", "b"};